In 2020, travel to Central America or Asia to get to the heart of these urgent issues

 Tags: human trafficking, leslie vogel, matthew 25 invitation, migration, office of immigration issues, Presbyterian Peacemaking Program, rev. carl horton, rev. cathy chang, teresa waggener, Tracey King-Ortega, travel study seminar, world mission

-Tags: american migrant trails, american migrant trails seminar, central american migrant, central american migrant trails, central american migrant trails seminar, considered as available space allows, hong kong travel study, hong kong travel study seminar, kong travel study seminar, migration and human trafficking, office of immigration issues, peacemaking program's travel study seminar, philippines and hong kong, philippines and hong kong travel, photo by tracey king-ortega, presbyterian peacemaking program, presbyterian peacemaking program's travel study, travel study, travel study seminar, travel study seminars
+Tags: american migrant trails, american migrant trails seminar, central american migrant, central american migrant trails, central american migrant trails seminar, hong kong travel study, hong kong travel study seminar, kong travel study seminar, migration and human trafficking, peacemaking program's travel study, peacemaking program's travel study seminar, philippines and hong kong, philippines and hong kong travel, presbyterian peacemaking program, presbyterian peacemaking program's travel, presbyterian peacemaking program's travel study, program's travel study seminar, travel study, travel study seminar, travel study seminars

 Ministries: Compassion, Peace and Justice, Presbyterian Peacemaking Program, World Mission, Matthew 25 in the PC(USA):